OmGaler/CronPot/k8s/README.md

 cronpot k8s push-local docs --namespace cronpot-local
 ```

 This copies `docs` into `/vault/docs` by default, which keeps local recipes aligned with the repository-root PVC layout used by GitHub sync.
-Use `--clear` when you want the remote folder replaced before copying.
+Use `--clear` to replace the remote folder before copying.

 If the target folder is a Git repository, create a commit after syncing: